vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/unsupervised-continual-learning.md

 # Setting up the Experiment Config for Continual Learning

-To follow along, create a file called `unsupervised_continual_learning_tutorial.py` in the `benchmarks/configs/` folder and paste the code snippets into it.
+To follow along, open the `benchmarks/configs/my_experiments.py` file and paste the code snippets into it.

 ```python
 import os